-Removal should be distinguished from the use of separation spaces (sometimes known as sensory or nurture rooms) for non-disciplinary reasons.
+Removal should be distinguished from the use of separation spaces (sometimes known as sensory, CALM or nurture rooms) for non-disciplinary reasons.
 For instance, where a pupil is taken out of the classroom to regulate his or her emotions because of identified sensory overload as part of a planned response.
-The schools follows the Governace principals for removal pg 24 Behaviour in Schools Guidance 2022.
+The school follows the Governance principals for removal section 22 Behaviour in Schools Guidance 2024.

-10. Pupils with Special educational needs or disabilities (SEND)
+10. Pupils with Special educational needs or disabilities, attachment needs (SEND)

 Schools with good behaviour cultures will create calm environments which will benefit pupils with SEND, enabling them to learn.
 Some behaviours are more likely be associated with particular types of SEND, such as a pupil with speech, language and communication needs who may not understand a verbal instruction.
-Behaviour will often need to be considered in relation to a pupil's SEND, although it does not follow that every incident of misbehaviour will be connected to their SEND.
+Behaviour will often need to be considered in relation to a pupil's SEND or attachment needs, although it does not follow that every incident of misbehaviour will be connected to their SEND or attachment needs.

-When a pupil is identified as having SEND, the graduated approach should be used to assess, plan, deliver and then review the impact of the support being provided.
-The law also requires schools to balance a number of duties which will have bearing on their behaviour policy and practice, particularly where a pupil has SEND that at times affects their behaviour.
+When a pupil is identified as having SEND or attachment needs, the graduated approach should be used to assess, plan, deliver and then review the impact of the support being provided.
+The law also requires schools to balance a number of duties which will have bearing on their behaviour policy and practice, particularly where a pupil has SEND or attachment needs that at times affects their behaviour.
 In particular:

-- schools have duties under the Equality Act 2010 to take such steps as is reasonable to avoid any substantial disadvantage to a disabled pupil caused by the school's policies or practices; - under the Children and Families Act 2014, relevant settings have a duty to use their 'best endeavours' to meet the needs of those with SEND; - if a pupil has an Education, Health and Care plan, the provisions set out in that plan must be secured and the school must co-operate with the local authority and other bodies.
-As part of meeting any of these duties, schools should, as far as possible, anticipate likely triggers of misbehaviour and put in place support to prevent these.
+- as a school, we have a duty, under the Equality Act 2010, to take such steps as is reasonable to avoid any substantial disadvantage to a disabled pupil caused by the school's policies or practices; - under the Children and Families Act 2014, the school has a duty to use its 'best endeavours' to meet the needs of those with SEND; - if a pupil has an Education, Health and Care plan, the provisions set out in that plan must be secured and the school must co-operate with the local authority and other bodies.
+As part of meeting any of these duties, the school should, as far as possible, anticipate likely triggers of misbehaviour and put in place support to prevent these.